Skip to main content

 Environment & Shell

-Commands run in your user’s shell environment:
+Commands run in your default shell with full environment: macOS/Linux:

-• Environment variables from your shell profile are available
+• Environment variables available

-• PATH and other configurations are inherited
+• PATH and aliases work

 Best Practices